All integrations

 LiveSDKchirp login

 The Python SDK is the primary integration path for long-running Python work - model training loops, scraping pipelines, batch jobs, AI agents.
-The `@track` decorator is one line above any function and gives you a Live Activity that starts when the function is entered, updates as you call `update()`, and ends green or red depending on whether the function returned or threw.
+The `@track` decorator is one line above any function and gives you an @agent Live Activity that starts when the function is entered, then ends green or red depending on whether the function returned or threw.

-Two flavors are exported. `@track` is the simple decorator; `ChirpAgent` is a class for finer control - manual lifecycle, multiple updates, custom dismissal policy.
+Two flavors are exported. `@track` is the simple decorator; `ChirpAgent` is a context manager for finer control - manual lifecycle, multiple status updates, custom dismissal policy.
 Both rely on the same lightweight HTTP client (stdlib `urllib`, no third-party deps).

 Prerequisites